pedrotrschneider/blob-task/README.md

-# Blob Task: High-Performance Async Utilities for the Blob Game Engine
+# BlobTask: High-Performance Async Utilities

-A UniTask-inspired async/await library for Rust, built on top of Tokio.
+A UniTask-inspired async/await library for the Blob game engine, built on top of Tokio.
 Designed for maximum efficiency, minimal allocations, and ergonomic async patterns.

 ## Philosophy